SNMP Trapping

 Desperate snmptrapd.conf for SNMPv2

-If community names for SNMPv2 traps are not known and deadlines are approaching, we can whitelist to allow every SNMP trap message to come in by completely ignoring all community names.
+If community names for SNMPv2 traps are not known and deadlines are approaching, we can allow every SNMP trap message to come in by ignoring all community strings.

-Add at the beginning of existing configuration file add:
+Add at the beginning of the existing /etc/snmp/snmptrapd.conf file:

 For example with a bash parser it's enough to have only 2 active lines to make it functional and have confidence that trap receiving is working.